JettIsOnTheNet/gitignoreio/README.md

-  update - update the database of project types list - lists project types search :string: - fuzzy find
+  update - update the database of project types list - lists project types search :string: - fuzzy find base - create a .gitignore with only the values from EXTRA_LINES
   :type: - creates .gitignore file for a project
 ```